The Caine Mutiny (1954 film): Plot

-Assigned to escort a group of landing craft during an invasion of a small Pacific island, Queeg abandons his mission before he reaches the designated departure point, and instead orders the dropping of a yellow dye marker, leaving the landing craft to fend for themselves.
-Queeg asks his officers for their support, but they remain silent and nickname him "Old Yellowstain", which implies cowardice.
+Assigned to escort a group of landing craft during an invasion of a small Pacific island, Queeg abandons his mission before he reaches the designated departure point, and instead orders the dropping of a yellow dye marker, leaving the crew of the landing craft to fend for themselves.
+Queeg asks his officers for their support, but they remain silent and nickname him "Old Yellowstain", implying cowardice.

-Keefer, believing Queeg to be paranoid, encourages Maryk to consider relieving Queeg on the basis of mental incapacity under Article 184 of Navy Regulations.
+Believing Queeg to be paranoid, Keefer encourages Maryk to consider relieving Queeg on the basis of mental incapacity under Article 184 of Navy Regulations.
 Though Maryk angrily rejects that possibility, he does begin keeping a medical log documenting the captain's behavior.

-When strawberries go missing from the officers' mess, Queeg convenes an elaborate investigation to determine the culprit.
-The investigation involves searching the ship and stripping all crew members.
-Convinced of Queeg's instability, Maryk asks Keefer and Keith to go with him to see Admiral Halsey about the matter.
-Arriving aboard Halsey's flagship, Keefer backs down and they return to the ship.
+Attempting to justify a strict need for discipline onboard, where even small infractions matter to maintain order, Queeg relates to his officers an account on a previous assignment where he received a commendation for an investigation to stop pilfering that involved stolen supplies of cheese.
+When a quart of strawberries go missing from the officers' mess, Queeg convenes an elaborate investigation to determine the culprit.
+Even though the mess stewards confess to having helped themselves to the missing portions, Queeg orders the berths searched and crew members strip searched.
+Convinced of Queeg's instability, trying to relive past “glory”, Keefer again urges Maryk to expose Queeg’s unfitness for duty.
+Maryk asks Keefer and Keith to go with him to report to Admiral Halsey about the matter.
+Arriving aboard Halsey's flagship, Keefer backs down, warning of the danger of accusing a captain, and they return to the ship.